 Public Health Schools and MPH Programs in Kansas

 There are two schools of public health in Kansas with Master of Public Health programs accredited by the Council on Education for Public Health (CEPH), at Kansas State University and the University of Kansas.
-Kansas is also home to three careers in public health that are projected to grow faster in the state than they are nationwide: health specialties professors, occupational health specialists and health informatics specialists.
+Kansas is also notable for its competitive public health salaries — biostatisticians in Kansas earn a median of $111,780, above the national median of $105,650, making it one of the stronger states for this occupation.

 As mentioned, the only two schools in Kansas that offer Master of Public Health programs accredited by the CEPH are Kansas State University and the University of Kansas.
 Depending on the school, students may pursue their MPH program either on campus or online, with concentrations in food safety and biosecurity, public health physical activity, epidemiology, or other focuses.
 For students interested in concentrations not offered by these two schools, online MPH programs in other states may be worth looking into.